michalwitwicki/QuickQuack/README.md

 This repository includes a proof-of-concept sample implementation of the system.
 It is important to note that this implementation is heavily unoptimized and should not be utilized in a production environment.
 While there is some boilerplate code, those interested in understanding the QuickQuack implementation can begin by reviewing the `add_record` method.
 In addition, there are methods to dump and load JSON files, making it easy to inspect numbers in the database.
 There is also a `populate_database` method designed to simulate "real-world" data, although it is an big approximation.
-This simulation involves randomly setting parameters such as:
+This simulation involves randomly set parameters such as:
 * Map popularity
 * Absolute player skill
 * Player skill uncertainty
 * Player number of tries for each map

 This approach allows for the comparison of "expected results" with the "actual results" produced by QuickQuack.
-Following several tests, I can confirmed that QuickQuack is indeed working and yields the intended outcomes. 😄
+Following several tests, I can confirmed that QuickQuack is indeed working and yields the intended outcomes 😄.

 To test that script simply run `python main.py`.